pholoshos/sniply/README.md

 ### Jabulane DB Integration

-SvelteFlow makes use of Jabulane DB, a lightweight and fast NoSQL database, for storing the application context.
+sniply makes use of Jabulane DB, a lightweight and fast NoSQL database, for storing the application context.
 This allows users to persistently store and retrieve data within their applications.

 To integrate Jabulane DB into your components, follow these steps: